Current Locations & Hours

 The U.S. Treasury has created this guide for security features of the checks.

 HFCU is once again participating in the “Second Draw” round of PPP funding in order to help our local businesses.

-In order to protect the health and safety of our members and staff, a MASK or FACE COVERING is required to enter all HFCU branches/offices.
+In order to protect the health and safety of our members and staff, a MASK or FACE COVERING is encouraged to enter all HFCU branches/offices.

 Heritage Federal Credit Union has implemented the following safety measures:

 - We ask our members to please follow the social distancing guidelines posted at the office entrances.

 - We are practicing social distancing by limiting the number of members allowed in our offices at any given time.

 - Plexiglas barriers are installed on our Teller lines and in our offices for added safety and protection.